lahwran/GuiAPI/readme.md

 Building
 --------

-* Currently, GuiAPI uses MCP for the most part, so you are going to need to decompile a jar with it.
-To start, we need to make sure we have all the needed references, so before you decompile install the following:
-    - twl/bin/*
-    - xpp3-1.1.4c/*
-    - theme/*
-* Add ModLoader or any other APIs you want to use at this point.
-ModLoader is not required to build this though.
-* Decompile with MCP.
-It shouldn't decompile anything you added though, but that's OK.
+* Decompile Minecraft with MCP.
+If you are using forge, use that install script.
+Basically start as if you weren't going to use GuiAPI at all.
+* Now, download the Dev package you need for your version of GuiAPI.
+For example, if you were developing for 0.15.1, since there's no 0.15.1 dev package, you would download the dev package for 0.15.0.
+Copy the contents of this into Minecraft.jar.
-* After that, drag in all the mcp source files from mcp/* EXCEPT for GuiOptions.java.
+* After that, drag in all the mcp source files from mcp/* into the src\minecraft\net\minecraft\src directory in MCP.
-    - That's a base class, so we are going to edit the small changes we made in.
-I'm not going to go into much detail, since you can see the finished file, but I'll explain a bit.
-The code itself you can view in the patched GuiOptions.java.
-* Now we need to patch GuiOptions.java to add the Global Mod Settings button.
-    - In public void initGui(), you need to add the Global Mod Settings button.
-Add it in second last, before gui.done.
-    - Then, move options.video and options.controls up slightly in the same method.
-I suggest getting rid of the + 12 parts for each, as I did.
-    - Now we need to add the button handler.
-So in protected void actionPerformed(GuiButton var1) add a handler for the ID you used.
-I used 300.
 * Now recompile and test!
 You are all done.
-Again, if you have any issues patching GuiOptions.java just look at the prepatched version.

 Packaging
 ---------

 To create a distributable archive, package twl/bin/*, xpp*/*, theme/*, and bin/*.
-The only base Minecraft class this edits is GuiOptions.

 Credits
 -------